hocwebchuan/Rabbie-layout-basic-theme/README.md

 npm run scss
 ```

-## Content
+## Using contents
-If you don't want SCSS files, you just keep these files:
+If you don't want to use SCSS files, just keep HTML and CSS files:
 ```
   css/
     style.css